 I am PhD student in the Industrial Engineering Department at the University of Toronto.
 My supervisors are Mark S. Fox and Michael Grüninger.

 I hold a master’s degree from the Department of Computer Science at Ryerson University, focusing on semantic integration and machine learning.
 Up to recently I was the Senior Research Assistant at the Ubiquitous and Pervasive Computing Lab in my department.

 What I do …

 My interests include an array of topics, but my time is usually consumed by the technical aspects of information/data/text processing, programming, logic, philosophy, and the social engagement and interaction with technology.

-As part of my graduate and undergraduate research, I have studied machine learning, and the various ways it is applied to the areas of ontology matching, search, classification, pattern recognition, data mining, pattern analysis, context awareness and new media.
+As part of my master’s and undergraduate research, I have studied machine learning, and the various ways it is applied to the areas of ontology matching, search, classification, pattern recognition, data mining, pattern analysis, context awareness and new media.

 I enjoy philosophy and have spent the last several years consumed by ontologies, semantics, logic, reasoning, inference, and the technical issues that surround their applications.
 Not a logician by any means, my research interests include semantic technologies, reasoning and machine learning.
 Recently I have focused on Description Logics, OWL 2, the now many definitions of the Semantic Web, and incorporating these areas into machine learning.

 I enjoy programming and although I have currently been using Python in my research, I work mostly with Ruby as my language of choice.
 Its simple and natural syntax makes it an absolute pleasure to work with, not to mention makes prototyping concepts dead simple and quick.
 Professionally I have been a Ruby on Rails developer since 2006.
 I also program in C/C++ and Java, especially when incorporating existing libraries often written in Java.
 I need to contribute to Open Source projects more often.
 Me on github.